thearyadev/MSRF/README.md

 - Test usage with Chrome Portable to allow for smaller package size.
   - The total unzipped size of this program is ~700mb.
 Chrome is like 70% of that.
 Chrome Portable is significantly smaller than that.
   - Currently unsure if it works with existing Chrome/Chromedriver applications, will be looking into this soon.
+- Installer for the app, so it can be added to registered programs on the system
+- Auto updater script

 ## Contributing